the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 b.
 CNA in Operating Rooms (OR)

-CNAs working in the operating room (OR) assist surgeons and nurses during surgeries.
-They are responsible for maintaining sterile environments, preparing surgical equipment, and sometimes even assisting with patient prep before procedures.
+CNAs in the operating room (OR) assist surgeons and nurses during surgeries.
+They maintain sterile environments, prepare surgical equipment, and sometimes help with patient prep before procedures.
 This demanding role offers significant pay increases.

 How to Become an OR CNA: